Book cover

 }

-Despite simple and easy to understand, this test does not compile, as there is no implementation for the Book and ShoppingCart classes.
-Then, we have to provide that, as shown next:
+Although simple, this test does not compile, as there is no implementation for Book and ShoppingCart classes.
+Therefore, we must provide these implementations, as shown below:

 public class Book {